JohnkeyLee/SaultePinkWink-chapter-1-data/README.md

 # SaultePinkWink
 This Repo contains what I learned from "the great teacher"
 ### PinkWink
-The whole process is to learn the data process and analysis
+The whole process is to learn **the data process and analysis** The below csv files show you the results with the python code in this repo
 ### 1-1
 [1-1-results.csv](https://github.com/JohnkeyLee/SaultePinkWink-chapter-1/files/11179705/1-1-results.csv)